 3. A copy of an official price quote from two vendors or dealers (one quote will suffice if there is no other source for the item).

-4. Written verification of legal blindness from an ophthalmologist or other reasonable authority (obtained within the past year), including a description of the applicant’s eye condition, visual acuity, and field of vision.

-*This requirement may be waved upon request at the discretion of the Scholarship Committee.
+4. Written verification of legal blindness from an ophthalmologist, rehabilitation counselor, or other reasonable authority (obtained within the past year), including a description of the applicant’s eye condition, visual acuity, and field of vision.
+This requirement may be waived upon request at the discretion of the Scholarship Committee.

-B. The Scholarship Committee Chair shall notify the KCB Board of Directors of its awarding of the Assistive Technology Grant including the name of the grant recipient and the item to be purchased and any other relevant information.
+??
+B. The Scholarship Committee Chair shall notify the KCB Board of Directors of its awarding of the Assistive Technology Grant including the name of the grant recipient and the item to be purchased and any other relevant information for their approval. (would this not be a recommendation?)

-** Disbursement of Funds**

-C. Upon receiving notification of an application approval, the KCB Treasurer shall prepare a check in the amount authorized for use toward the approved price quote accompanying the application, and such check shall be made payable directly to the vendor or dealer listed on such price quote.
-The KCB Treasurer shall send it to the applicant.
-If, for any reason, this check is not used for its intended purpose within ninety days, then the applicant must return the check to KCB.
-Failure to return an unused check in a timely manner could adversely affect future consideration.

-D. Before any grant funds are dispersed by KCB to the seller, the grant recipient must either:
+C. Before any grant funds are dispersed by KCB to the seller, the grant recipient must either:

+??
 1. Provide the seller with his/her portion of the matching funds and the seller must confirm receipt of such funds to KCB or

+??
 2. The grant recipient must provide his/her portion of the matching funds to KCB at which time KCB will disperse funds for the entire amount to the seller.
+(In 1 and 2, are we matching, fully funding or both?)

-D. After the acquisition of the product or service, proof or evidence of the purchase must be presented to the Scholarship Committee or KCB Treasurer for its records.
+D. After the acquisition of the product or service, proof or evidence of the purchase must be presented to the Scholarship Committee Chair or KCB Treasurer for its records.

 KCB Assistive Technology Program Grant Application